ShihengDuan/shihengduan.github.io/_pages/about.md

     - Overview paper in revison.

   - [AI-based climate model evaluation through the lens of heatwave storylines](https://arxiv.org/abs/2410.09120) Shiheng Duan, et al. 2024
     - Can we use AI-climate model to conduct storyline simulations?
+How do we "nudge"?
     - Rejected.
 Let's see where it goes.
+A relevant GitHub [issue](https://github.com/neuralgcm/neuralgcm/issues/247).

 # 🎖 Honors and Awards